 For most travelers planning to visit Vietnam’s top tourist destination, a commonly asked question is ‘How many days should I stay in Halong Bay?’

 While there is no right or wrong answer, most tourist visit Halong Bay go on a 1 to 2-night cruise, and often spend another night on Cat Ba island.

 If you have a tight timeline, you will probably only get to visit Halong Bay.
 While if you have the luxury of time, you should look for a cruise ship that goes to Lan Ha or Bai Tu Long Bays, this will allow you to explore and see the hidden side of this UNESCO gem.

 Get more travelers’ insights on how many days to stay in Halong Bay!

 Can I Swim in Halong Bay?

-Halong Bay is an astonishingly beautiful breath-taking place.
+Halong Bay is an astonishingly beautiful breathtaking place.
 Whether you love sitting by the beach, looking for adrenaline thrills, or hoping to try your hand at a cooking class, there is something for you at Halong Bay on your cruise.

-Or if you are ready to get sailing, simply choose your cruise and let the adventure begin!
+If you are ready to get sailing, simply choose your cruise and let the adventure begin!